Table of Contents

 The method of erection of the raking shores can be explained in brief as follows:

 1. Fixing of Wall Plate:

 As far as possible, the wall plate must be continuous throughout its length.

-The wall plates when used for a bulging wall, must be backed up with the timber pieces to deliver continuous bearing throughout its entire length.
+When used for a bulging wall, the wall plates must be backed up with the timber pieces to deliver continuous bearing throughout its entire length.

 Before commencing the erection of the raker, the wall plate is nailed to a cleat such that the wall plate meets the head of the raker.

-It must be noted that the wall plate is secured properly to prevent it from sliding upwards.
+It must be noted that the wall plate is adequately secured to prevent it from sliding upwards.

-After the completion of nailing the cleat in position, the wall plate is held firmly against the wall and the raker is fixed.
+After nailing the cleat in position, the wall plate is held firmly against the wall and the raker is fixed.